-According to the Business Insider, these are the 10 most intense Runs in the USA.
-We certainly agree with a the ones on this list that we know.
+According to Business Insider, these are the ten most intense Runs in the USA.
+We certainly agree with the ones on this list that we know.
 Corbet’s, The Fingers, Paranoid 4, & Pipeline we’ve seen.
 They’re the real deal.

 What runs are missing from this list that you know of?

 Pro Tip: Some skiers panic down the chute and try to stop after landing, which is unwise at 40mph.
 Jackson Hole’s ski coaches say, “Don’t stop, stand up and ski!”